arunpandian7/Sentiment-Analysis/README.md

 I would recommend you to see my well descriptive notebook which walk through the entire process in [Kaggle](https://www.kaggle.com/arunrk7/nlp-beginner-text-classification-using-lstm).
 ## Sentiment Analyst - The Web App
 Sentiment Analyst is a web app that uses Sentiment Inference Model which is created before with API Server.
-It  It is built using Django on the backend which serves the model as a API along with React JS Framework on the frontend which provides dynamic web components.
+It pulls the tweets from Twitter Search using Twitter API and analyzes every tweets and labels each tweet with a sentiment and calculate the percentage distribution of sentiments over the twitter.
+It is built using Django on the backend which serves the model as a API along with React JS Framework on the frontend which provides dynamic web components.
 ### Dependency Bucket
 - **django** - Python based Framework for Backend (Server)
--  django
+-  django RESTframework - R
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MjgxMjAxNSwtMjQzOTQ5NTExXX0=
+eyJoaXN0b3J5IjpbLTE0Mjk5MzMxNywtMjQzOTQ5NTExXX0=
 -->